 With seven convenient locations in and around Houston, we offer patients access to Methodist's renowned expertise, innovation, and technology right in their own neighborhoods.
 Many of our surgeons also serve our communities by acting as team physicians and surgical consultants to local professional, high school, and college sports teams.

-The physician's of Methodist Orthopedics and Sports Medicine are proud to help educate tomorrow's physicians.
+The physician's of Houston Methodist are proud to help educate tomorrow's physicians.
 As such, some of our physicians are faculty members of a sports medicine fellowship program and an orthopedic residency program.

 What does "board-certified" mean?